-Our overriding investment philosophy at Aptus is “keep it simple.”
-We believe simplicity beats complexity, not just in investments but in many facets of life.
+One of our core philosophies at Aptus is “simplicity beats complexity.”
+We believe simplicity beats complexity in many facets of life, including investments.
 Your retirement outcome is more likely to be determined by your income level and savings rate than it is to be driven by clever stock picking or crafty asset allocation decisions.

 We often help our clients “break up” with financial advisors, and it’s common to see advisor-designed portfolios of 50+ individual stocks and bonds, with constant trading in and out of positions.
 This gives the aura of sophistication.
 Wow, the client is supposed to think, this advisor must be doing something really cool because I sure don’t understand it.
 There must be some kind of secret sauce, right?
 Nope.
 The reality we find is typically poorly designed, under-performing hot messes.